-4. Medical Records
+(4) Medical Records

-5. Board of Directors meeting minutes and Information from Board of Directors meetings.
+(5) Board of Directors meeting minutes and Information from Board of Directors meetings.

-6. General or Special Membership Meeting minutes and associated documents.
+(6) General or Special Membership Meeting minutes and associated documents.

+B. Electronic Administrative Records Retention: A copy of official electronic communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, etc. shall be maintained on the ASRC website or a comparable electronic repository that is readily accessible by ASRC membership, ASRC Officers and the ASRC Board of Directors.
+If the information is not hosted on the ASRC website, a link to the electronic repository will be identified and maintained on the website.

+C. Every effort shall be made to either physically preserve ASRC administrative records in hard-copy form at the locker or in electronic form in the electronic repository.

+D. The ASRC Operations Manual shall provide further clarification regarding recommended protocols and best practices associated with the creation and retention of mission-related documentation.

-Annex D. Allowable Use Of The ASRC Emblem \ Logo
+Appendix E: ASRC Uniform and Allowable Use of the ASRC Emblem / Logo

-D.1 Statement of intent - The ASRC logo is used to meet several objectives.
-First and foremost, it serves as the organization's primary means of identifying the ASRC and its members.
-Therefore, we must guard against unreasonable use of the logo.
+A. Statement of intent - The ASRC logo is used to meet several objectives.
+First and foremost, it serves as the organization's primary means of formally identifying the ASRC and its members.

-D.1.2 Use of the ASRC Name, Patch, and Emblem/Logo - The ASRC name, emblem or logo, whether incorporated in the ASRC patch or in some other form, is the most readily recognized symbol of the organization.
+1. Use of the ASRC Name, Patch, and Emblem/Logo - The ASRC name, emblem or logo, whether incorporated in the ASRC patch or in some other form, is the most readily recognized symbol of the organization.
 Its use on missions or for official business purposes is encouraged.
 However, general personal use of the name/emblem/logo provides unacceptable opportunity for misrepresentation of the organization.
-The use of the ASRC name, patch and/or emblem/logo shall be limited to official ASRC or Group business (including, but not limited to, training and incidents).
-This in no way prohibits the use of the name, patch or emblem/logo on personal items, provided those items are used solely while engaged in ASRC activities, or any ASRC identification is removed or concealed when items are used for non-ASRC functions.
+The use of the ASRC name, patch and/or emblem/logo shall be limited to official, ASRC sponsored business (including, but not limited to, training and missions).
+This in no way prohibits the use of the name, patch or emblem/logo on personal items, provided those items are used solely while engaged in ASRC activities, or if any ASRC identification is removed or concealed when items are used for non-ASRC functions.

-D.1.3 Display of ASRC patches by Non-ASRC Organizations - Non-ASRC organizations/individuals may receive patches for display in patch collections (or other appropriate displays) through request to the ASRC Board of Directors.
+2. Display of ASRC patches by Non-ASRC Organizations - Non-ASRC organizations/individuals may receive patches for display in patch collections (or other appropriate displays) through request to the ASRC Board of Directors.

+B. The ASRC Uniform: Group members may optionally wear their own standard group uniform.
+Use of the ASRC uniform is not mandatory.

+1. General

+The ASRC Uniform consists primarily of a standard light blue work shirt with certain specified patches on it: the ASRC patch on the left shoulder, medical patch on the right shoulder, Group patch on the left breast, name on the right breast, and above the name, an optional Mountain Rescue Association or state SAR council patch.
+(Left and right refer to the left and right of the person wearing the uniform shirt.)
+No other patches or symbolic devices may be worn on the ASRC uniform shirt.

+a) A yellow T-shirt with a black ASRC logo on the left breast, and optionally a large black ASRC logo on the back, may be used.
+However, the standard blue uniform shirt is preferred wear at the Incident Command Post or Base.

+b) Enforcement of uniform standards shall be the responsibility of the Group Training Officer.

+c) The Vice-Chair of the ASRC Board of Directors shall be responsible for identifying and publishing sources of uniform shirts and patches as well as recommending preferred providers.

+2. Shirt specification

+a) The ASRC uniform shirt is a light blue shirt1, either long-sleeve or short-sleeve.

+1 Button-up shirt with collar (blue chambray, technical, or synthetic fabrics are acceptable).